 Fife Coastal Path and Nature Walks

 For those who love the outdoors, the Fife Coastal Path runs through the town, offering stunning sea views and opportunities to explore the region’s natural beauty.
 This path connects an array of charming fishing villages like Anstruther and Elie, making it a perfect route for a day tour.
-The path provides a rugged coastline, sandy beaches, and lush landscapes, ideal for walking, cycling, or simply soaking in the breathtaking scenery.
+The path provides a rugged coastline, sandy beaches, and lush landscapes, ideal for walking, cycling, or simply soaking in the beautiful scenery.

 Things to do: